Slimming Neural Networks using Adaptive Connectivity Scores: Experimental Results

 \section{Experimental Results}

+We divide our results into three subsections, formatted as an ablative study.
+Section~\ref{sec:estimator_results} focuses on the evaluation of run-time and choice of $\varphi$, to highlight the impact of using our ACMI estimator in place of the MST-based estimator used in \cite{ganesh2020mint}.
+Here, the upper pruning limits are manually defined, with the help of artificial limits placed on the SVM model accuracy, to mimic prior work.
+In Section~\ref{sec:main_results}, we detail the results of applying \alg{} (ACMI + Automated upper pruning percentage limits) across three Dataset-DNN combinations.
+Within this section we focus on drawing strong comparisons against single-shot pruning approaches while also highlighting how competitive \alg{} is amongst approaches that use a modified objective function or iterative pruning.
+Finally, in Section~\ref{sec:sentivity_results} we discuss the impact of adding our sensitivity measure as a way to prioritize and fully protect important filters from being pruned.

-\paragraph{Dataset-DNN setup} We use three standard Dataset-DNN architecture combinations to evaluate and compare our approach to standard baselines.
-They are, CIFAR10~\citep{krizhevsky2009learning}-VGG16~\citep{simonyan2014very}, CIFAR10-ResNet56~\citep{He_2016} and ILSVRC2012~\citep{ILSVRC15}-ResNet50.
-A detailed breakdown of each dataset and the experimental setup used in each experiment is included in the Supplementary Materials. \paragraph{Metric} Throughout the experiments, we use \textit{run-time} to compare speed of estimators, \textit{Compression}~($\%$) as the primary metric to indicate the quality of a method while \textit{Test Accuracy}~($\%$) indicates the final testing set accuracy after compression and \textit{Memory}~(Mb) highlights the amount of memory consumed to store the weight matrices in ``CSR'' format.
-A high quality method must have high compression performance while maintaining a test accuracy higher than the nearest baseline.
+\\ \textbf{Dataset-DNN}: We use three standard Dataset-DNN combinations to evaluate and compare our approach to standard baselines.
+They are, CIFAR10~\cite{krizhevsky2009learning}-VGG16~\cite{simonyan2014very}, CIFAR10-ResNet56~\cite{He_2016} and ILSVRC2012~\cite{ILSVRC15}-ResNet50.
+A detailed breakdown of each dataset and the experimental setup used in each experiment is included in the supplementary materials.

+\\ \textbf{Metric}: We use the following metrics to compare performances, \begin{itemize} \item Pruning~($\%$): The percentage of parameters removed when compared to the total number of parameters in the un-pruned DNN (Conv and FC only), \item Test Accuracy~($\%$): The accuracy on the testing set, after re-training for pruned networks, \item Memory~(Mb): The amount of memory consumed to store the weight matrices in ``CSR'' format. \item FLOPs Reduced~($\%$): The percentage of FLOPs reduced when compared to the un-pruned DNN. \end{itemize} Apart from the above metrics, we also use \textit{run-time} to compare speed of estimators.
+A high quality method must have high compression performance while maintaining a test accuracy relatively close to the baseline.